cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    It allows to dynamically check out the mathematical methods with own number examples.
-   Part of it is the program bc.exe by Free Software Foundation, which allows to alculate with arbitray precision from the commandline.
+   Part of it is the program bc.exe by Free Software Foundation, which allows to calculate with arbitrary precision from the commandline.